 About the research fund

 Because of the limited resources available, grants will normally not exceed $3500, will be confined to applicants from member institutions, and will not be awarded to any applicant who has received a grant from the fund during the past three years.
 Regarding budgets, up to a maximum of $700 can be allotted for travel based on an overall request of $3500.
-Travel expenses include: conference registration fees, accommodation, airfare, and other forms of transportation.
-Travel costs should be used for travel in relation to data collection and/or to attend our annual conference for the purpose of presenting the project.
+Travel expenses include conference registration fees, accommodation, airfare, and other forms of transportation.
+Travel costs should be used for travel relating to data collection and/or to attend our annual conference to present the project.
 Smaller budgets should reduce the sum asked for travel accordingly.
 In addition:

 - A grant will not ordinarily be made in support of a project for which the work is also part of the pursuit of an advanced degree with financial sponsorship (scholarships, bursaries).
 Exceptions may be made for a project that is part of an advanced degree if the study is of particular significance to university-level continuing education and meets all other criteria.

-- Once the successful applicant has been notified, projects must be completed within eighteen months.
+- The successful applicant must complete their project within eighteen months of notification.
 Research grants will not be given to projects already underway.

 Applications and general process information